WhatsARanjit/puppet-puppetconfig/README.md

 }
 ```

-Create a new stanza with values
+Create a new stanza with values:

 ```puppet
 define ::puppetconfig::config { 'test manifests':